MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/data-entities/configurations.md

 entities in each of the templates that represent the dependency order between entities.

 The following list shows how the templates were set up to handle the dependencies.
-Please note that the entities do *not* require these sequences number.
-However, you may inadvertently change the order that entities are processed an error can occur unless you update the sequence of dependent entities.
+Please note that the entities do *not* require the sequences numbers that have been assigned.
+You can sequence them differently if you want.
+However, you may inadvertently change the order in which entities are processed.
+If an entity requires data that has not been imported by another entity, you may see errors due to a missing dependent data.

 |  **Module**               |**Unit**   |**Level**   |**Sequence**|